An Analysis of High-Tech Industries in India

 He writes that India has achieved some progress in the six industries due to beneficial government policies, including on imports, subsidies and cheap funding, and collaboration between government-owned and private companies.
 However, barely a fraction of the full potential has been realized.

 India’s pharmaceutical industry is a global leader in the production and export of generic drugs.
-But the companies have made little, if any, investments in research and development of new drugs, including in areas like mRNA technology, which enabled the creation of vaccines to tackle the COVID-19 virus.
+But the companies have made little, if any, investments in research and development of new drugs, including in areas like mRNA technology, which enabled the creation of one of the vaccines to tackle the COVID-19 virus.

-In electric vehicles, India lacks a common standard which rival manufacturers of batteries need to adopt so that a large, nationwide market can be developed.
-Also, in the absence of a national policy on incentives to buyers of electric vehicles, the Tamil Nadu and Gujarat state governments offer competing incentives.
+In the case of batteries for electric vehicles, India lacks a common standard which rival manufacturers are required to adopt so that a large, nationwide market for the crucial component can be developed.
+Also, in the absence of a national policy on incentives to buyers of electric vehicles, the Tamil Nadu and Gujarat state governments are offering competing incentives.

-Overall, while the Government of India provides various subsidies and financing to technology companies, they are not tied to the recipients achieving specific targets.
+Overall, while the Government of India provides various subsidies and access to low-interest loans to the technology companies, such incentives do not require the recipients to achieve specific targets.
 Research tax credits given to pharmaceutical companies, for instance, are not based on outcomes like commercializing discoveries and exporting value-added drugs.
-In the software industry, start-ups in artificial intelligence and cloud computing receive grants without being held accountable for selling products, including to foreign clients.
+In the software industry, start-ups in artificial intelligence and cloud computing receive grants without being held accountable for selling products, especially to meet rising demand in foreign markets.
 Electric vehicle manufacturers, which get subsidies, do not have to meet targets for promoting and nurturing the growth of a local supply chain.

 Effectively then, India is mainly an assembler of imported high-tech components.
-So, it would not be wrong to conclude that the Government of India is reluctant to enforce stringent local content requirements on foreign companies operating in India as well as on Indian companies importing goods from abroad in high-tech businesses.
+So, in high-tech businesses, it could be said that the Government of India is reluctant to enforce stringent local content requirements on foreign companies operating in India as well as on Indian companies importing products from abroad

 Apparently, Indian government policies assume Indian companies will expand local sourcing of supplies to capture a bigger share of the profit margin.
-But since the companies operate in a business, which is dependent on securing highly coveted import licenses from the government, they are likely enjoying good profits.
-Hence, no such business owner would risk investing funds to set up sourcing and manufacturing to increase local content.
+But the companies can sell products in India because they are able to secure highly coveted import licenses from the government.
+Hence, they are likely enjoying good profits by merely operating as importers.
+Why then would any such business owner risk investing funds to set up sourcing and manufacturing in India to replace imports?

-Equally important, the importers appear to face little pressure from an Indian government which may be fearful of rapidly replacing imports since it could lead foreign governments to restrict Indian exports.
-Also, the Government of India may have little influence over the Indian or foreign importers since it faces severe funding problems.
-If the government put up much of the capital, including in the form of low-interest loans, it could pressure the company owners to focus on quickly moving from assembling imports to expanding locally sourced supplies.
+Equally important, the importers appear to face little pressure from an Indian government which may be fearful of rapidly replacing imports since it could lead foreign governments to restrict buying Indian products.
+Also, since the Government of India faces a shortage of funds, it may have little influence over the Indian importers.
+If the government were to put up much of the capital, including in the form of low-interest loans, it could pressure the company owners to shift from assembling imports to locally sourcing inputs and manufacturing most of the components.
 It is not known if any, or some or most, of the Indian importers are getting much of their funding from the government in the form of low-interest loans, subsidies and grants.
-Mani ought to have explored these issues and that too in depth.
+Mani ought to have explored these issues, and that too in depth, which could have provided insights on what changes are needed in policies so that high-tech industries can thrive in India.

 The Indian Space Research Organisation demonstrates India’s success in a high-technology field, as Mani notes.
 The government-run organization offers satellite launch services to other nations while expanding use of indigenous materials, equipment and technology.